ip2location/ip2proxy-codeigniter4/README.md

 IP2Proxy CodeIgniter 4 Library
 ===============================
-This module allows user to reverse search of IP address to detect VPN servers, open proxies, web proxies, Tor exit nodes, search engine robots, data center ranges and residential proxies.
+This module allows user to reverse search of IP address to detect VPN servers, open proxies, web proxies, Tor exit nodes, search engine robots, data center ranges, residential proxies, consumer privacy networks, and enterprise private networks.
 Other information available includes proxy type, country, state, city, ISP, domain name, usage type, AS number, AS name, threats, last seen date and provider names.

 This library will only work with CodeIgniter 4.
 For CodeIgniter 3, you can get it from [here](https://github.com/ip2location/codeigniter-ip2proxy).